David Brock: American Bridge 21st Century

 Brock announced in 2010 that he was forming a Super PAC, American Bridge 21st Century, to help elect liberal Democrats, starting with the 2012 election cycle.
 In 2011, Brock founded the PAC, which seeks "to track every utterance of every major GOP candidate".
 The Los Angeles Times described him as having "reinvented the art of opposition research".
 The group's work reportedly "did so much damage to Republicans in the 2012 elections" that they sought to replicate Brock's efforts.

-In describing Brock's intentions for the super-PAC, The New York Times referred to Brock as a "prominent Democratic political operative" and New York magazine referred to Brock's "hyperpartisanship".
+In describing Brock's intentions for the super-PAC, The New York Times referred to Brock as a "prominent Democratic political operative", and New York magazine referred to Brock's "hyperpartisanship".

-The group has more than 80 staffers.
+The group had more than 80 staffers as of 2014.
 It has researchers based in Washington, D.C., plus "a national network of professional trackers" who follow the moves and statements of every conceivable contender for the Republican nomination.
 The Nation has described American Bridge as "the natural next step" after MMA, explaining that "Brock took the Media Matters method—which involves monitoring virtually every word uttered by the right-wing media—and transferred it to the realm of Republican politicians."
 Democratic operative Paul Begala told The Nation that in 2012 American Bridge "produced for us a 950-page book of every business deal of Mitt Romney's career.
 We spent something like $65 million [2012 election], and I believe every single ad was in some ways informed by Brock's research."

-In 2019, the American Bridge PAC disclosed $250,000 in independent expenditures for anti-Trump advertisements, according to the filings posted to the FEC's website.
-Earlier in the year, the organisation announced it would launch a $50 million effort to "weaken" Trump in Midwest states for the 2020 presidential election.
-Brock's efforts against the Republican Party have been criticised and referred to as "useless" by Democratic operatives.

 Correct the Record

 In late 2013 Brock founded Correct the Record, described by The New York Times as Hillary Clinton's "own personal media watchdog", keeping track of all negative news surrounding her.
 Brock had first come up with the idea for the group that summer.
 "Having left the State Department," he said, "Clinton didn't have the kind of robust operation that one would have if one was holding public office.
 That's where I saw the need."
 The organization, whose staff "is crammed into a newsroom-style bullpen in the back corner of the offices of American Bridge 21st Century", "keeps constant watch for any conceivable attacks against her, and then aggressively beats them back before they take hold."
 In September 2015, Brock and Correct the Record produced a piece on Bernie Sanders, linking him to Hugo Chávez and British Labour Party leader Jeremy Corbyn.